 Adoption is such an amazing special experience!
 I simply cannot explain it.
 To realize that another mother is willing to give you her baby is quite humbling.
 There is an added responsibility to love this baby not only for yourself, but for his birth mom as well.
 Our family has been so blessed to have experienced this adoption.
 To experience firsthand the fact that you can love someone that isn’t biologically yours as much as any of your biological children… maybe in some ways even more because it required extra miracles to get him to us!

-Added to that, having a transracial family has been a new and exciting adventure.
-It has added a completely new dimension to our family.
-I can’t help but think of the scripture excerpt ”…become like a little child” when I watch my girls hold him and love on him.
-Color made no difference to them right from the beginning… they never even noticed that he was different.
-He was simply their baby brother.
+Added to that, having a transracial family has been a new and welcome adventure for us.
+I am trying to do all the little things his birth mom told me, in how to care for his hair and skin, etc. It has added a completely new dimension to our family.
+I can’t help but think of the scripture excerpt “…become like a little child” when I watch my girls hold him and love on him.
+They finally have their baby brother.

 We are sooooo grateful for his sweet little personality in our home.
 He is cuter, snugglier, and more adorable than we even could have ever hoped for!
 Adoption is truly amazing!

 Today I was trying to think of the perfect word to describe how I feel about our little man.
 I was thinking maybe Enraptured.
 But when I posed the same question to my hubby, his response was Enamored.
 I actually found this to be really funny since both words ended up being synonyms (we looked them up).

 Enraptured: To fill with rapture or delight.
 To have a powerful, agreeable, and often overwhelming emotional effect on someone.